 Indeed, the Italians went all out to create a fabric with a flattering fit, comfortable, and stable over time.

 It smooths the silhouette, does not mark excessively, and retains its shape over time.
-These are qualities that the female gender appreciates a lot.
+These are qualities that women really appreciate.

-In the qualities of Punta di Roma we will add:
+Among the qualities of Punta di Roma we add:

 - soft and comfortable

-- stretchy; which will allow us to pull the head through the round neck without needing to open a zipper or buttons
+- stretchable; which will allow us to pull the head through the round neck without needing to open a zipper or buttons

 - heavier than woven fabrics or cotton jersey, Punta di Roma has a nice drape